Old Songs, Inc. is a not-for-profit, educational, 501(c)3 corporation

 with Kathleen Hanley

-This class will review basic ukulele strums and chords as well as add new ones.
-Students will learn new songs to practice the one finger strum, the thumb drag, the damping strum, and the triplet.
-New fingerpicking patterns will be introduced.
+This class will teach basic ukulele strums and chords.
+Students will learn new songs to practice the one finger strum, the thumb drag, and the damping strum.
+The triplet strum and fingerpicking patterns will be introduced to advanced beginners.
 Both new and returning students are welcome.

 For more information contact Kathleen at kathleen.m.hanley@gmail.com.